KevinKra/AWS_resources/courses/networking.md

 - Allows VPCs to connect to another via direct network route using private IP addresses, _as long as they're in the same region_.
 - Instances behave as if they were on the same private network.
 - You can peer VPCs with other AWS accounts as well as the same account.
-- Peering is int a star configuration.
+- Peering is in a star configuration.
 1 central VPC peers w/ 4 others. **NO TRANSITIVE PEERING**.
 - Transitive Peering: One VPC cannot connect to the link of it's link.
 The link must be direct.
 - VPCs without overlapping CIDRs _cannot_ be paired.
 - If you delete the default VPC you have to called AWS to restore it.